nightowlcasino/ergoscript-contracts/vote-contract/voting-contract.md

    and use higher erg value */
-/* This version of the contract only allows for 2 inputs, combining more than 2 inputs is not as trivial and is an area of further research */
+/* This version of the contract only allows for 2 inputs, combining more than 2 inputs is not as trivial and is an area of further research */ /* Voters cannot add votes under the same vote address, instead they can refund and delegate more tokens or use a different address they control*/

 // ################## Combine - BEGIN #################################